Sagarbhar/Power-BI-Bank-Project/README.md

 2) Used the "Transform Data" tab and the "Capitalize Each Word" option to display the "Name" column in capitalized format for each word.

-3) Used the "Add Column" tab and the "Merge Columns" option to combine the "Name" and "Sir Name" columns using a space separator.
+3) Used the "Add Column" tab and the "Merge Columns" option to combine the "Name" and "SurName" columns using a space separator.

 4) Used the "Transform Data" tab and the "Remove Rows" option to select the "Remove Blank Rows" option to remove any blank rows from the dataset.